BSc 2nd Year Microbiology Immunity and Serology Notes Study Material

 [II] Artificially acquire active immunity

-Another form of vaccines are the synthetic vaccines, or third-generation vaccines.
-Their preparation is based on application of recombinant DNA technology.
-Briefly the whole procedure involves: (i) the immune-stimulating antigen must be identified, (ii) live cells must be reengineered to produce the antigens; and (iii) the size of the antigens must be increased to promote phagocytosis and the immune response.
+Another form of vaccine is synthetic vaccines or third-generation vaccines.
+Their preparation is based on the application of recombinant DNA technology.
+Briefly, the whole procedure involves: (i) the immune-stimulating antigen must be identified, (ii) live cells must be re-engineered to produce the antigens; and (iii) the size of the antigens must be increased to promote phagocytosis and the immune response.
 A vaccine of this type is licensed in 1981.
-This is vaccine for foot-and-mouth disease.
+This is a vaccine for foot-and-mouth disease.
 For other vaccines, work is in progress.

 Viral Vaccines

-A vaccine (an immunogen used against an infectious disease) may be either infectious (live) or non-infectious (killed).
-Upon administration, all vaccines should fulfil the following requirements.
+A vaccine (an immunogen used against infectious disease) may be either infectious (live) or non-infectious (killed).
+Upon administration, all vaccines should fulfill the following requirements.

 (2) It provides effective and long-lasting immunity.